Ex-security chief poised to become Hong Kong's next leader

 John Lee, 64, was the only candidate in a Beijing-backed one-horse race to succeed outgoing leader Carrie Lam.

-Hong Kong has never been a democracy, the source of years of public frustration and protests.
+Despite the city's mini-constitution promising universal suffrage, Hong Kong has never been a democracy, the source of years of public frustration and protests since the 1997 handover to China.

-That committee, made up of political and business elites vetted for their loyalty, will cast ballots on Sunday morning.
+That committee, made up of political and business elites vetted for their loyalty, began casting their ballots Sunday morning at an exhibition centre on the city's harbourfront.

 Beijing deployed a sweeping security law to stamp out dissent and rolled out a new "patriots only" political system for Hong Kong to guarantee anyone standing for office is considered suitably loyal.